 When a market is growing, firms try to use resources effectively to serve an expanding customer base.
 Growing markets reduce the pressure to take customers from competitors.
-However, rivalry in non-growth or slow-growth markets becomes more intense as firms battle to increase their market shares by attracting their competitors' customers.
+However, rivalry

 Typically, battles to protect market shares are fierce.
 Certainly, this has been the case with Fuji and Kodak.
 The instability in the market that results from these competitive engagements reduce profitability for firms throughout the industry, as is demonstrated by the commercial aircraft industry.
 The market for large aircraft is expected to decline or grow only slightly over the next few years.
 To expand market share, Boeing and Airbus will compete aggressively in terms of the introduction of new products, and product and service differentiation; both firms are likely to win and lose battles; however, as of this writing Boeing is the current leader.